Skip to main content

 Climate-Friendly and Equitable Communities Program

-This TSP Guidelines website has been updated to reflect the changes to Oregon Administrative Rules on transportation related to the Climate-Friendly and Equitable Communities program.
-Throughout this guidance you will see distinctions between metropolitan areas under the CFEC program, and non-metropolitan areas, for which the guidance is largely unchanged since 2020.
-A summary of the key differences is included on the “How to Update a TSP” page.
+These TSP Guidelines website have been updated to reflect the changes to Oregon’s administrative rules on transportation that resulted from the Climate Friendly and Equitable Communities (CFEC) program.
+Throughout this guidance you will see distinctions for “metropolitan areas” subject to CFEC requirements and “non-metropolitan areas” for which the TSP Guidance is largely unchanged since the last update in 2020.

 Print Version